Scholium Group plc

 2410 Review of Interim Financial Information Performed by the Independent

-issued by the Auditing Practices Board for use in the
+Auditor of the Entity issued by the Auditing Practices Board for use in the

 UK.
 A review of interim financial information consists of making